private-locker/CEDFP/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Rince and repeate 3 times so you remember :P
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can view your screen list and see if you are attached to it with: `screen -list`

-J) Make sure you are attached to your screen! start your proxy:
+L) Make sure you are attached to your screen! start your proxy:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`./cedfp.mips <router lan ip/hostname> <proxy local port> <pool ip/hostname> <pool non ssl port #> \`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`<your wallet address(. or /)workername>`